robotframework/robotframework/INSTALL.rst

 .. _PyPI: https://pypi.org/project/robotframework
 .. _GitHub: https://github.com/robotframework/robotframework

 Zipapp
 --------------------

 Zipapps (https://docs.python.org/3/library/zipapp.html) are technique to distribute all the python code of  asolution in a single file, which can be executed using a python interpreter.
 The same zipapp file can be run on multiple plattforms.
-An example of using pdm
-(https://pdm.fming.dev/latest/) with the packer extension (https://github.com/frostming/pdm-packer) to create a zipapp would be.
+An example of using pdm (https://pdm.fming.dev/latest/) with the packer extension (https://github.com/frostming/pdm-packer) to create a zipapp would be.

 .. sourcecode:: bash

     $ pdm init
     $ pdm add robotframework
-    $ #If the target is python 3.6: pdm add importlib_resources
+    $ #If the target is python 3.9 or older: pdm add importlib_resources
     $ pdm pack -m robot:run_cli

-At this point you have created a zipapp.
-This zipapp can be uesed like this.:
+At this point you have created a pyz file.
+This pyz file can be uesed like this.:

 .. sourcecode:: bash

-    $ python zipappname.pyz example.robot
+    $ python *.pyz example.robot